Cost-Sensitive Learning to Defer to Multiple Experts with Workload Constraints: Related Work

 \citet{madrasPredictResponsiblyImproving2018} criticize ReL, arguing that it does not consider the performance of the human involved in the task and propose \textit{learning to defer} (L2D), where the classifier and assignment system are jointly trained, taking into account a single model and a single human and accounting for human error in the training loss.
 Many authors have since contributed to the single-expert framework: \citet{mozannarConsistentEstimatorsLearning2020} show that the loss proposed by \citet{madrasPredictResponsiblyImproving2018} is inconsistent, proposing a consistent surrogate loss that yields better results in testing; \citet{vermaCalibratedLearningDefer2022} critique the approach of \citet{mozannarConsistentEstimatorsLearning2020}, demonstrating that their surrogate loss has a degenerate parameterization, causing miscalibration of the estimated probability of expert correctness. \citet{keswaniUnbiasedAccurateDeferral2021} observe that decisions can often be deferred to one or more humans out of a team, expanding L2D to the multi-expert setting. \citet{verma2023learning} propose the first consistent and calibrated surrogate losses for the multi-expert setting, by adapting the work of \citet{vermaCalibratedLearningDefer2022} and the softmax surrogate loss of \citet{mozannarConsistentEstimatorsLearning2020}.
 All aforementioned studies focus on deriving surrogates for the $0-1$ loss, meaning they are not directly applicable to cost-sensitive scenarios, where the cost of erring can be class-dependent (i.e., different costs for false positive and false negative errors), or even instance-specific (i.e., every instance has an associated misclassification cost).

-Another key facet of L2D research is the interplay between the two components of an assignment system: the rejector (which decides whether to defer, and to whom) and the classifier (which produces automatic predictions if the rejector chooses not to defer). \citet{mozannarConsistentEstimatorsLearning2020} argue that the main classifier should specialize on the instances that will be assigned to it, in detriment of those that will not.
+Another key facet of L2D research is the interplay between the two components of an assignment system: the rejector (which decides whether to defer and to whom) and the classifier (which produces automatic predictions if the rejector chooses not to defer). \citet{mozannarConsistentEstimatorsLearning2020} argue that the main classifier should specialize on the instances that will be assigned to it, in detriment of those that will not.
 This is done by jointly training the classifier and the rejector, without penalizing the classifier's mistakes on instances that the rejector defers to an expert.
 The approach of \citet{verma2023learning} differs in that the rejector and the classifier are trained independently, meaning that the classifier is encouraged to predict correctly on all instances, likely to be deferred or not.
-While \citet{mozannar2023should} demonstrate that joint learning enables the system to theoretically achieve an improvement in overall performance, the one-vs.-all approach of \citet{verma2023learning} outperforms their adaptation of the softmax loss of \citet{mozannar2020consistent}, due to the same calibration problems observed in the single-expert setting.
-Furthermore, joint learning may not be suitable for real-world applications, as, by design, the instances that are most likely to be deferred are those in which the classifier will perform worse, which would make the system highly susceptible to changes in human availability, should the AI have to predict on instances that were originally meant to be deferred.
+However, in the multi-expert setting, the two-stage one-vs.-all approach of \citet{verma2023learning} outperforms their adaptation of the softmax loss of \citet{mozannar2020consistent}, which employs joint-learning, due to the same calibration problems observed in the single-expert setting.
+A more recent joint learning approach proposed by \citet{mozannar2023should} is theoretically shown to enable the system to achieve an improvement in overall performance, as their surrogate loss differs from previous work in that it is realizable $\mathcal{H}$-consistent.
+In more recent work, however, \citet{mao2024two} demonstrate that two-staged learning, the separate training of the classifier and rejector, with their proposed surrogate losses, can also guarantee realizable consistency.
+We argue that joint learning is not be suitable for real-world applications, as, by design, the instances that are most likely to be deferred are those in which the classifier will perform worse, which would make the system highly susceptible to changes in human availability, should the AI have to predict on instances that were originally meant to be deferred.